sas-bergson/Mobile-ERP-Store/staff/README.md

     Daniel Moune (primary contributor)

+#### Nov 29 2022 10:05am, completed implementation of EmployeeSqlite concrete class
+   - provided code for the EmployeeSqlite methods
+   - provided code for the JobPositionDAO header

 #### Nov 29 2022 06:30am, completed construction of Employee and Job Position header files
    - creation of the employee's model class
    - creation of the employee's DAO abstract class